CJohnDesign/op/src/decks/FEN_AMER/audio/audio_script.md

 ---- Cover ----

 Hello, everyone!
-Thank you for joining today's session on the FUSION Plan.
-We'll walk through the details and benefits of this plan, which combines dental and eye care to support your health needs.
+Thank you for joining today's session on the Ameritas Dental Plan.
+We'll walk through the plan's features and benefits that empower your health with financial peace of mind.
 Let's get started!

 ---- Plan Overview ----

-The FUSION Plan offers a unique combination of dental and eye care benefits through Ameritas.

-It includes Type 1 Preventive care for routine exams and cleanings,

-Type 2 Basic restorative and nonsurgical procedures,

-and Type 3 Major surgical and prosthodontic services.

-Additionally, the Vision Plan provides support with network savings.

-Now, let's explore the key features and benefits of this plan.
+Understanding the details and benefits of the Ameritas Dental Plan

+begins with its comprehensive coverage through Ameritas.

+The plan includes preventive care for routine check-ups,

+as well as basic and major services with extensive support.

+Additionally, vision benefits are available through the integrated FUSION plan,

+and network savings support is also provided.

 ---- Key Features and Benefits ----

-The FUSION Plan's key features include Type 1 Preventive care,

-Type 2 Basic services,

-Type 3 Major services,

-and a Vision Plan that varies by plan.

-Moreover, you can enjoy prescription savings through the National Congress of Employers.

-Let's move on to the cost management tools available with this plan.
+Let's explore the key features and benefits of this plan.

+The plan offers preventive care,

+basic services,

+and major services, which vary by plan.

+Vision benefits are also available through Ameritas.

 ---- Cost Management Tools ----

+Now, let's discuss the cost management tools available with this plan.

-The FUSION Plan includes a Dental Rewards Program, or DRP,
+The Dental Rewards Program, or DRP,

-a Network Savings System,
+is a key feature, along with the annual maximum system,

-and Late Entrant Provisions support.
+and network savings support.

-Next, we'll discuss how the Dental Rewards Program works.

 ---- How Dental Rewards Program Works ----

-To participate in the Dental Rewards Program, enroll through Ameritas.
+Here's how the Dental Rewards Program works.

+First, you enroll through Ameritas.

-Submit at least one dental claim each year.
+Then, submit at least one dental claim per year.

-If the benefits paid are under five hundred dollars, you qualify for rewards.

-You'll receive two hundred fifty dollars in rewards through the DRP.
+If benefits paid are under five hundred dollars, you can carry over two hundred fifty dollars in rewards.

-There's an additional one hundred dollar PPO bonus for network visits.
+Additional rewards are available for using network providers,

-You can accumulate up to one thousand dollars in rewards.
+and you can accumulate up to one thousand dollars in rewards.

-Now, let's look at preventive care and wellness.

 ---- Preventive Care and Wellness ----

-The plan offers routine exams services,

-prophylaxis programs,

-and Ameritas provides both dental and vision care.

-Let's move on to telehealth services.
+Preventive care and wellness are essential components of the plan.

+Routine exams services are included,

+along with cleaning and X-rays programs.

+The Ameritas Network provides extensive coverage.

 ---- Telehealth Services ----

-Telehealth services include prescription savings,

-vision discounts,

-eyewear savings,
+Telehealth services are an important part of the plan.

+Virtual consultations are available,

+with twenty-four seven access.

+Prescription services are also available,

-and access to care.
+and you have remote access to care.

-Now, let's discuss advocacy and support services.

 ---- Advocacy and Support Services ----

+Advocacy and support services are here to assist you.

-The plan provides healthcare advocacy,
+The plan offers comprehensive healthcare advocacy,

-customer service assistance,
+claims assistance support,

-flexible provider options,
+provider options flexibility,

-and network savings support.
+and customer service support.

-Let's examine our first plan tier, Type 1 Preventive.

 ---- Plan Tier 1 (One of Two) ----

+Let's examine our first plan tier.

-Type 1 Preventive includes routine exams with one hundred percent coverage and no deductible.
+Type 1 Preventive includes preventive care,

-Bitewing X-rays are also covered at one hundred percent with no deductible.
+such as routine exams, bitewing X-rays, and cleaning.

-Cleanings are covered at one hundred percent with no deductible.
+Coverage is one hundred percent for all services.

+---- Plan Tier 1 (Two of Two) ----

 Continuing with our first plan tier.

----- Plan Tier 1 (Two of Two) ----

-There is no waiting period for Type 1 Preventive, offering immediate coverage.
+The deductible is zero dollars for Type 1 services,

-The annual maximum is one thousand dollars per person.
+and the benefit year maximum is one thousand dollars per person, per calendar year.

-Now, let's look at our second plan tier, Type 2 Basic.

 ---- Plan Tier 2 (One of Two) ----

-Type 2 Basic covers restorative amalgams at one hundred percent with a fifty dollar deductible.

-Composites are also covered at one hundred percent with a fifty dollar deductible.

-Nonsurgical endodontics are covered at one hundred percent with a fifty dollar deductible.
+Now, let's look at our second plan tier.

+Type 2 Basic includes basic services,

+such as restorative amalgams, restorative composites, endodontics (nonsurgical), and simple extractions.

+Coverage is one hundred percent for all services.

+---- Plan Tier 2 (Two of Two) ----

 Continuing with our second plan tier.

----- Plan Tier 2 (Two of Two) ----

-Simple extractions are covered at one hundred percent with a fifty dollar deductible.
+The deductible is fifty dollars per person, per calendar year,

-The annual maximum is one thousand dollars per person.
+and the family maximum is one hundred fifty dollars per calendar year.

-Now, let's look at our third plan tier, Type 3 Major.

 ---- Plan Tier 3 (One of Two) ----

+Let's examine our third plan tier.

-Type 3 Major includes surgical extractions with one hundred percent coverage and a fifty dollar deductible.
+Type 3 Major includes major services,

-Crowns are covered at one hundred percent with a fifty dollar deductible.
+such as surgical extractions, periodontics (nonsurgical), and crowns (one in ten years per tooth).

-Prosthodontics are covered at one hundred percent with a fifty dollar deductible.
+Coverage is one hundred percent for all services.

+---- Plan Tier 3 (Two of Two) ----

 Continuing with our third plan tier.

----- Plan Tier 3 (Two of Two) ----

-Surgical periodontics are covered at one hundred percent with a fifty dollar deductible.
+The deductible is fifty dollars per person, per calendar year,

-The annual maximum is one thousand dollars per person.
+and the benefit year maximum is one thousand dollars per person, per calendar year.

-Now, let's look at the Vision Plan.

 ---- Vision Plan (One of Two) ----

-The Vision Plan covers exams and lenses with no deductible and maximum allowances.

-Frames are covered with no deductible and maximum allowances.

-Progressive lenses have maximum allowances.

-Continuing with the Vision Plan.
+Now, let's look at the vision plan.

+Vision benefits include exams, lenses, frames, bifocal, trifocal, and progressive lenses.

+Coverage is subject to maximums.

 ---- Vision Plan (Two of Two) ----

-Network savings offer thirty-five percent on eyewear at Walmart.
+Continuing with the vision plan.

-There is a lifetime deductible of one hundred dollars for other services.
+The lifetime deductible is zero dollars for certain services,

+and network savings can be up to thirty percent below regional averages.

+---- Comparing Plan Tiers ----

 Let's compare the different tiers available.

----- Comparing Plan Tiers ----

-In this table, you can see the comparison of features across the plan tiers.

-Type 1 Preventive, Type 2 Basic, and Type 3 Major all offer one hundred percent coverage with varying deductibles.
+Type 1 Preventive, Type 2 Basic, and Type 3 Major all offer one hundred percent coverage,

-The Vision Plan provides maximum allowances with no deductible.

-Each plan tier has an annual maximum of one thousand dollars, except for the Vision Plan.
+while the vision plan coverage is subject to maximums.

+The deductible for Type 1 is zero dollars, while Type 2 and 3 have a fifty-dollar deductible per person.

+The benefit year maximum is one thousand dollars for dental plans, and the vision plan is integrated with dental.

-Network savings are available across all tiers, and there are no waiting periods.
+Network savings are up to thirty percent for all plans, and there are no waiting periods.

+---- Definitions and Limitations ----

 Let's review important definitions and limitations.

+Preventive care includes routine exams and cleanings, as well as bitewing X-rays.

+Basic services cover restorative procedures and simple extractions.

+Major services include surgical procedures, crowns, and prosthodontics.

+Vision services cover exams, lenses, and frame allowances.

----- Definitions and Limitations ----
+---- Key Takeaways and Reminders ----

-Coverage limits include a one thousand dollar maximum combined for dental and vision, with no exceedance.

-Late entrant provisions require a twelve-month waiting period with limited benefits.

-Network savings offer thirty percent below average for in-network services.

-Claims must be submitted within ninety days to ensure benefits.

 Here are the key points to remember.

----- Key Takeaways and Reminders ----

-The FUSION Plan offers broad benefits with network savings included.
+The plan offers broad coverage benefits,

-There are flexible provider options available.

-Remember, claim submission is required to access benefits.
+with no waiting periods included.

+Network savings benefits are available,

+and enrollment is required.

+---- Closing ----

 Thank you for your time today.
-We hope this information helps you make informed decisions about your health coverage.
+We hope this information helps you assist members in making informed decisions about their health coverage.
 Continue to be great!